scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 In 2016, the largest barrier to using Python in HEP in a Pythonic way was ROOT.
-It was challenging to compile, had many non-Python dependencies, was huge compared to most Python libraries, not very Pythonic, and didn't play well with packaging.
+It was challenging to compile, had many non-Python dependencies, was huge compared to most Python libraries, and didn't play well with Python packaging.
+It was not Pythonic, meaning it had very little support for Python protocols like iteration, buffers, keyword arguments, tab completion and inspect in, dunder methods, didn't follow conventions for useful reprs, and Python naming conventions; it was simply a direct on-demand C++ binding, including pointers.
 Many Python analyses started with a "convert data" step using PyROOT to read ROOT files and convert them to a Python friendly format like HDF5.
 Then the bulk of the analysis would use reproducible Python virtual environments or Conda environments.

 This changed when Jim Pivarski introduced the Uproot package, a pure-Python